Modelling Large Dimensional Datasets with Markov Switching Factor Models: Introduction

 This paper develops a comprehensive approach for the analysis of large dimensional models exhibiting an approximate factor structure, in which the loadings are subject to regime shifts driven by a first order latent Markov process.
 We label these large dimensional Markov Switching factor models.

-Since the work of \cite{hamilton1989new}, which was inspired by the seminal contribution of \cite{GQ1973}, Markov switching models have been widely used in the empirical analysis of macroeconomic and financial time series data: \cite{Hamilton_2016_Chapter} gives an overview from a macroeconomic perspective; \cite{Guidolin_2011_Chapter}, and \cite{AT2012}, provide a comprehensive survey in relation to financial markets; see also \cite{Qu_Zhuo_2021_ReStat} and references therein for more recent advances.
-However, to the very best of our knowledge, the existing literature has focused on small dimensional Markov switching models, which are not applicable to high dimensional cross-sections of data.
+Since the works of \cite{hamilton1989new}, and \citet{diebold78measuring}, and inspired by the seminal paper of \cite{GQ1973}, Markov switching models have been widely used in the empirical analysis of macroeconomic and financial time series data: \cite{Hamilton_2016_Chapter} gives an overview from a macroeconomic perspective, and \cite{Doz_Ferrara_Pionnier_2020_WP} present recent evidence of their usefulness for turning-point detection and macroeconomic forecasting; \cite{Guidolin_2011_Chapter}, and \cite{AT2012}, provide a comprehensive survey in relation to financial markets; see also \cite{Qu_Zhuo_2021_ReStat} and references therein for more recent advances.
+However, to the very best of our knowledge, the existing literature has focused on small dimensional Markov switching models, which are not applicable to high dimensional cross-sections.
 We aim at filling a gap in the literature by studying Markov switching models as applied to large panels.

 There now exists strong empirical evidence that macroecononomic and financial variables exhibit an approximate factor structure, as stressed in \cite{giannone_lenza_primiceri_2021}.
 This nature of the data naturally leads to approximate latent factor specifications as a tool to model time series comovement in large dimensional cross-sections.
-Following the seminal contribution of \cite{chamberlainrothschild83}, static approximate factor representations have been considered, for example, in \cite{Connor_Korajczyk_1986_JFE} to develop measures of portfolio performance, and in \citet{stockwatson02JASA,stockwatson02JBES} to forecast large macroeconomic panels and to build indexes of macroeconomic activity.
+For example, following the seminal contribution of \cite{chamberlainrothschild83}, static approximate factor representations have been considered in \cite{Connor_Korajczyk_1986_JFE} to develop measures of portfolio performance, and in \citet{stockwatson02JASA,stockwatson02JBES} to forecast large macroeconomic panels and to build indexes of macroeconomic activity.
 The full inferential theory is developed by \cite{bai03}.
 Settings allowing for dynamic factor representations have been also extensively studied: see \cite{FHLZ17} and references therein.
 A broad overview of large factor models is provided in \cite{stockwatson16}.
 To the very best of our knowledge, the vast majority of existing contributions has looked at the linear setting.
 However, this may not be flexible enough to accommodate the discrete regimes typically observed in macroeconomic and financial series.